-Surveys are tailored to help instructors get feedback from students in the middle of the semester in time for them to make adjustments for the remaining part of the semester.
-Center for Learning and Teaching (CLT) collaborates with instructors to develop the survey, administers it online, and finally produces a report.
-Several faculty members find pre and post-assessment consultations with CLT to be valuable in designing the assessments and acting upon feedback received from students.
-Over the past years, student response has been very positive to Mid-Semester Assessment (MSA); they appreciate the instructor's willingness to receive their feedback and act upon it appropriately.
-View a sample survey report here.
+Surveys are designed to help instructors get feedback from students in the middle of the semester, in time for them to make any needed adjustments for the remaining part of the semester.
+The Center for Learning and Teaching (CLT) collaborates with instructors to develop the survey questions, administer them online and finally produce a summary report of received responses from students.
+Several faculty members find pre and post-assessment consultations with CLT to be valuable in designing and reporting on results of surveys as formative assessments of teaching.
+Over the past years, students have shown appreciation for the instructor’s willingness to receive their feedback.

 Small-Group Instructional Diagnosis

-Small-Group Instructional Diagnosis (SGID) is a formative assessment tool in which students are asked about what helps them learn and their suggestions on how to improve their learning experience in a course.
-Upon the instructor's request, two CLT staff members facilitate a discussion with students about their learning experience.
-CLT shares a summary report of student feedback and suggested recommendations (where appropriate) with the instructor.
-Learn more about how SGIDs are conducted.
+Small Group Instructional Diagnosis (SGID) is a formative assessment tool in which students are asked about what helps them learn in the course and their suggestions on how to improve their learning experience.
+Upon the instructor’s request, two CLT staff members facilitate an in-class discussion with students about their current learning experience (in the absence of the course instructor).
+CLT shares a summary report of students’ feedback and suggests recommendations (where appropriate) with the instructor.
+Several faculty members find pre and post-assessment consultations with CLT to be valuable in designing and reporting on the results of SGIDs as formative assessments of teaching.